-GB1.3 Evaluation of the precision of catch estimates \( \)
+GB1.3 Evaluation of the precision of catch estimates

 The purpose of the evaluation of precision is to examine how the catch monitoring system works to reduce random error.
-The team should interpret the term "catch monitoring system" to mean any approach that allows for the systematic collecting, reporting and estimation of catches on an ongoing basis.
+The team should interpret the term "catch monitoring system" to mean any approach that allows for the systematic collecting and reporting of catch information (e.g. records of retained and discarded catches) and the estimation of catches on an ongoing basis.
 The team should not measure the precision of catch estimates directly, e.g. a coefficient of variation, although they may choose to report this where it is known.

 The team should consider that mandatory or voluntary monitoring schemes, or a combination of the two, may achieve the requirements.
 Mandatory schemes include those that are required to be implemented in the UoA by a management agency.
 Voluntary schemes are those that augment or exceed mandatory requirements by allowing for a higher level or greater functionality of monitoring.
 These may be bespoke to a UoA, e.g. to allow for the achievement of certain MSC requirements.
-The team should confirm that a voluntary scheme is not in contravention with relevant management requirements.
+The team should confirm that a voluntary scheme is not in contravention with relevant management regulations.